wearpants/twiggy/doc/reference_guide.rst

 If you really want to log a callable, ``repr()`` it or wrap it in lambda.

+.. seealso:: :mod:`.procinfo` feature

 *******************
 Features!
 *******************
-Features are optional additons of logging functionality to the magic :data:`log`.
+:mod:`Features <.features>` are optional additons of logging functionality to the `.log`.
 They encapsulate common logging patterns.
 Code can be written using a feature, enhancing what information is logged.
 The feature can be disabled at :ref:`runtime <twiggy-setup>` if desired.

 .. doctest:: log-output